godotengine/godot-docs/classes/class_visualserver.rst

 - :ref:`Image<class_image>` **texture_get_data** **(** :ref:`RID<class_rid>` texture, :ref:`int<class_int>` cube_side=0 **)** const

-Returns a copy of a texture's image unless it's a CubeMap, in wich case it returns the :ref:`RID<class_rid>` of the image at one of the cubes sides.
+Returns a copy of a texture's image unless it's a CubeMap, in which case it returns the :ref:`RID<class_rid>` of the image at one of the cubes sides.

 .. _class_VisualServer_texture_get_flags: